EliCash82/MMP-200-ARCHIVE-SPRING2018/MidtermProposalAndFinalProject/MidtermAndFinal.md

   with lab work/homework and how you will attempt to overcome them.
   7. *Works Cited* - A detailed list of resources you've used in your proposal.
   At least six sources are suggested.
+* Total word count should equal 2,000 words or more
+  * Approximately 350 words per post (Works Cited does not count toward final word count requirement)
+* 14 screenshots or more should be included
 * Have ready to turn in on a physical thumb drive no later than **April 12th, 2018**.

 **Grading Rubric:**